FaisalDawod/Color-Palate-Generator/README.md

-# Color Palette Generator Ver 1.0
+# Version 1.0 of the Color Palette Generator

-### _About the application_:
+### Overview:
-#### This program generates a random color palette consisting of 5 colors each time the "Generate Palette" button is clicked.
-The colors are represented as hex codes and are displayed on the webpage within colored boxes.
+The Color Palette Generator is a web application that generates a random color palette of five colors each time the "Generate Palette" button is clicked.
+The colors are presented in hex codes and are displayed on the webpage as colored boxes.